DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 If the user does not enter a valid format, we show the error message:

-> Enter a valid provider code
+> Enter a valid provider code - it must be 3 characters and alphanumeric

 #### UKPRN